Here's everything we know about the new MGS6 EV

-How much will the MGS6 EV cost, and when can I buy one?
+How much does the MGS6 EV cost and when can I buy one?

 ADVERTISEMENT